UWSEDS/uwseds.github.io/syllabus.md

 |Dec 02  | Project presentation summaries                                          | Project presentation summaries  ||
 |Dec 09  | 4:30pm - Final Presentation in Data Science Studio | ||
 {: rules="groups"}

+**Homework is due by 11:59pm on the Wednesday of the week where it is posted as "due".**